FRC LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-The lawsuit on behalf of First Republic Bank investors has been commenced in the United States District Court for the Northern District of California.
-Affected investors purchased or otherwise acquired certain First Republic securities between January 14, 2021 and March 14, 2023.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of First Republic investors who were adversely affected by alleged securities fraud between January 14, 2021 and March 14, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in FRC during the relevant timeframe, you have until June 23, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in First Republic during the relevant time frame, you have until June 23, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services’ Top 50 Report as one of the top securities litigation firms in the United States.